 Soldiers Engage in Risk-Taking Behavior - Youth and Inexperience

-Did you know that many young soldiers may engage in risk-taking behaviors after returning from combat
+Did you know that many young soldiers may engage in risk-taking behavior after returning from combat

 Itโ€™s easy to forget that many soldiers are young and, in some cases, inexperienced when it comes to life beyond the military.
 That combination of youth and limited life experience can also fuel risky behavior.